Eiliv17/CloudStorageWebApp/README.md

 ---                         | ---
-PORT                        | The HTTP server port MONGODB_URI                 | The URI for connecting to your MongoDB server DB_NAME                     | The name of the database (inside MongoDB) where you want to store the users and posts HMAC_SECRET                 | The HMAC secret string
+PORT                        | The HTTP server port MONGODB_URI                 | The URI for connecting to your MongoDB server DB_NAME                     | The name of the database (inside MongoDB) where you want to store the users and files HMAC_SECRET                 | The HMAC secret string

 Here's an example of the .env file: